blaurans/ocp4-metal-install/README.md

 ## Prepare the 'Bare Metal' environment

-> VMware ESXi used in this guide
+> Hyper-V used in this guide
-You can use esxcli to automate VM creation https://my.vmware.com/group/vmware/get-download?downloadGroup=ESXCLI-700
+You can use hyper-v.md to automate creation

 1. Copy the CentOS 8 iso to an ESXi datastore
-1. Create a new Port Group called 'OCP' under Networking
+1. Create a new Port Group called 'OKD' under Networking
 1. Create 3 Control Plane virtual machines with minimum settings:
    - Name: ocp-cp-# (Example ocp-cp-1)
    - 4vcpu